Remy Hamilton

-Remy Martin Hamilton (born August 30, 1974) is a former American football kicker who played in the National Football League (NFL) and Arena Football League (AFL).
-In college, he was an All-American for the Michigan Wolverines football team.
+Remy Martin Hamilton (born August 30, 1974) is an American former professional football player who was a kicker in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Michigan Wolverines, earning first-team All-American honors in 1994.
 As a professional, he played for the Detroit Lions of the NFL in addition to exhibition and training camp experience with the Seattle Seahawks, St. Louis Rams and Chicago Bears.
 He also played for the Grand Rapids Rampage, Carolina Cobras, Milwaukee Mustangs, Los Angeles Avengers, and Dallas Desperados of the AFL.
 In the AFL, he holds records for all-time career points and single-season kick points.

-At Michigan, he set the current Big Ten Conference record for single-season field goals, which is 25.
+At Michigan, he set the Big Ten Conference record for single-season field goals, which was 25 (the record is now 29).
 He ranks both first and second in school history in single-season field goals made and co-holds the school record for consecutive field goals made along with Brendan Gibbons.
-He is the only All-American placekicker in Michigan history.
+He is the first All-American placekicker in Michigan history.
+Jake Moody and Dominic Zvada were also Michigan All-American placekickers.

-Early years
+Early life

 Hamilton attended Spanish River Community High School in Boca Raton, Florida, where he was a three-sport athlete in football, soccer, and tennis.
 In football, he played as a kicker, punter, defensive back, and quarterback.

 As a senior starting quarterback, the Sun-Sentinel named him the Offensive Player of the Year, after completing 74 of 121 passes for 1,147 yards, 11 touchdowns, and rushing for 249 yards and six touchdowns.

 Hamilton was named after the Rémy Martin brand of cognac, which his parents once served as owners of the New Jersey Bolero Motel and Bar.